 If you want to make an offer in compromise, you must confirm your eligibility and properly prepare IRS Form 656.

-If you can prove to the IRS that you cannot afford to pay the tax debt you owe, the IRS may decide that your debt is uncollectible and grant a hardship suspension.
+If you can prove to the IRS that you cannot afford to pay the tax debt you owe, the IRS may decide that your debt is uncollectible and grant a temporary delay of collection.
 Before this is granted the IRS will assess your income and expenses to determine whether or not you have the ability to pay.

 The IRS will not take enforcement action against you while this status continues.
 Interest will continue to accumulate on the amount that you owe.
 If your financial circumstances improve you will have to start making payments on your debt.
 Your finances will be re-evaluated every year to determine whether you are able to pay.

 Most married taxpayers file joint tax returns.
 If your spouse or former spouse has created a tax deficiency without your knowledge, you may be eligible for innocent spouse relief.
 The IRS may eliminate all or part of your tax liability if you can prove that you didn’t know about the items that created the tax deficiency and that it would be unfair to hold you liable.